swebal1/Meta-analysis_Race-Ethnicity_3GCR_uropathgens/README.md

-# Meta-analysis_Race-Ethnicity_3GCR_uropathgens
+# Race and ethnicity and the risk of community-acquired third-generation cephalosporin-resistant uropathogens: a systematic review and meta-analysis
-This project is a meta-analysis of disparities across race and ethnicity in risk of third-generation cephalosporin resistant uropathogens.
+Meta-analysis examined disparities in third-generation cephalosporin resistant uropathogens across race and ethnicity.
+This study was published in _Antimicrobial Stewardship and Healthcare Epidemiology_ and can be found here: doi:10.1017/ash.2025.10097__